mlcommons/training/stable_diffusion/README.md

 In any case, the dataset and checkpoints are expected to be available to all the nodes.

 # Benchmark details

 ## The datasets
-**TODO(ahmadki): Please note that Laion-400m is being used as a placeholder; the final decision regarding the training dataset has not yet been made.**
 ### Laion 400m

 [Laion-400m](#[the-model](https://laion.ai/blog/laion-400-open-dataset/)) is a rich dataset of 400 million image-text pairs, crafted by the Laion project.
 The benchmark uses a relatively small subset of this dataset, approximately 6.1M images, all under a CC-BY license.